A-amon/Portfolio/README.md

 # Portfolio

 This is a portfolio site that mimic Windows interface (but a simpler version) 😂
 And Slack application (Also a simpler version)

+**Warning:** Best view in desktop size as Slack app/modal is not responsive

 Inspired by [Vscode Portfolio by Itsnitinr](https://github.com/itsnitinr/vscode-portfolio)
 ⬆ You should totally check it out.
 It's so cool compared to mine!